Connect with others who understand.

 Primary Asteatotic Eczema Symptoms

-Although asteatotic eczema shares many of its symptoms with other types of eczema, it has few distinct symptoms of its own.
+Although asteatotic eczema shares many symptoms with other types of eczema, it has some distinct symptoms of its own.

 Crazy-Paving Pattern

-A distinctive feature of asteatotic eczema, “crazy paving” refers to the skin’s appearance when it cracks in a pattern, with sometimes discolored bands separating diamond-shaped plates of skin.
+A distinctive feature of asteatotic eczema, “crazy paving” refers to the skin’s appearance when it cracks in a pattern with discolored bands separating diamond-shaped plates of skin.
 This gives the lower legs (or other affected areas) the appearance of fractured pavement or porcelain.

 Itchy Skin

 Itchiness is commonly the most frustrating symptom of asteatotic eczema, sometimes causing sleep disturbances and increased stress.
-Scratching the dry skin damages the top level of the skin, leaving you exposed to secondary bacterial infections.
+Scratching damages the top layer of the skin, leaving you exposed to secondary bacterial infections.

 Inflammation